Data protection policy

 - How do we respect data accuracy?

-Constellium ensures that Personal Data are accurate and, where necessary, kept up to date, by applying the following rules:
+Personal Data shall be accurate and, where necessary, kept up to date Accordingly, employees are required to observe the following rules:

-- Personal Data will be held in as few places as necessary.
+- Personal Data shall be held in as few places as possible.
 Employee shall not create any unnecessary additional data sets;

 - Employee shall take every opportunity to ensure Personal Data are updated and the management shall ensure that relevant databases and systems are checked on a regular basis;